v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorController.md

         +error500() String
     }
     ErrorController --> SpringFramework : Dependency
-    note for ErrorController "Controller handling HTTP error pages"
+    note for ErrorController "Controller for handling /404 and /500 error requests"

-    class SpringFramework {
+    <<Interface>> SpringFramework {
-        <<Framework>>
+        <<Spring MVC Framework Interface>>
     }
 ```

-Class Diagram Description:
-This diagram illustrates a Spring MVC controller class ErrorController, annotated with @Controller, which handles HTTP requests under the "/error" path.
-The class contains two public methods: error404() and error500(), corresponding to 404 and 500 error page requests respectively, both returning the "error" view name.
-The class relies on the core functionalities of the Spring framework, implementing request routing mappings through @RequestMapping and @GetMapping annotations.
-This represents a typical Spring Web MVC controller implementation that centrally manages system error page routing.
+This code demonstrates a Spring MVC error controller class designed to handle 404 and 500 error requests.
+The ErrorController class is annotated with @Controller, indicating it is a Spring MVC controller, and defines the base path "/error" through @RequestMapping.
+The class contains two GET request handling methods: error404() and error500(), corresponding to 404 and 500 error paths respectively, both returning the same "error" view name.
+This class relies on the MVC functionality provided by the Spring framework to implement request mapping and processing.

 ### Internal Method Call Graph